-As directed by the Clean Water Act, comply with State Water Quality requirements to restore and maintain water quality to protect the recognized beneficial uses for the Mid Coast and Willamette basins.
+As directed by the Clean Water Act, comply with state water quality requirements to restore and maintain water quality to protect the recognized beneficial uses in district watersheds.

 Land Use Allocations

-Continue coordination with the Oregon Department of Environmental Quality for implementation of Best Management Practices that protect beneficial uses of water.
+Continue coordination with the Oregon Department of Environmental Quality for implementation of best management practices which protect beneficial uses of water.

-Ensure consistency of management activities with Oregon's Statewide Water Quality Management Plan for forest practices and with Oregon's water quality criteria and guidelines (Oregon Administrative Rule 340-41).
+Ensure consistency of management activities with the Oregon Water Management Program for forest practices and with Oregon's water quality criteria and guidelines (Oregon Administrative Rule 340-41).

-Apply pesticides and other chemicals only if consistent with the attainment of Aquatic Conservation Strategy objectives.
+Apply herbicides, insecticides, and other chemicals in a manner that avoids impacts that retard or prevent attainment of Aquatic Conservation Strategy objectives.

 Use land acquisition, exchange, and conservation easements to meet Aquatic Conservation Strategy objectives.

-Apply for water rights to support the needs for fire suppression, construction/maintenance (e.g., pump chances, water holes and reservoirs), recreation and other programs.
+Apply for water rights to support the needs for fire suppression, construction/maintenance (e.g., pump chances, water holes, and reservoirs) and other programs as appropriate.